Did you know?

 Photos displayed courtesy of Debbie Secondino, Ice White Kennel, British Columbia

-The word “spitz” is German and means “sharp point”.
-It refers to the shape of the muzzle.
-The Eskie has the typical pointed face of the Spitz family.
-The Miniature is the middle-sized of the three types of American Eskimo Dog and stands between 12 and 15 inches high at the shoulder.
+The Miniature is the middle-sized of the three types of American Eskimo Dog and stands between 12 and 15 inches (30.5 to 38 cm) high at the shoulder.
 He has a thick, fluffy, white, double coat and carries his tail curled up over his back.
 In the Spring, this dog doesn’t just shed, he “blows coat”!
 The Eskie’s coat has a natural oil that repels dirt, and he has no body odor.
 The Eskie is a clean living dog and is even known to wash his face like a cat.

 Specifically bred to guard people and property, the Eskie is territorial.
 Accustomed to eating and sleeping close to his people, this dog bonds very closely with his family and is happiest when in the family circle.
 The Eskie is noted for being gentle and playful with children.
 He is not an dog to be left alone for long periods.
 A lovable and friendly dog of high intelligence, the Eskie is easy to train and has been used in rodeos and circuses where their eager-to-please personalities were popular with the crowds.